diogohc/personal-imdb/README.md

 # personal-imdb
-This is a spring-boot application to build a IMDB clone like site.
-It's a personal project to improve my technical skills while working with something I like to do in my spare time, wathing movies.
+This is a Spring Boot application to build an IMDb clone-like site.
+It's a personal project to improve my technical skills while working on something I like to do in my spare time: watching movies.

 ## Tech Stack
  - Spring Boot
+ - JWT
  - Java
  - Kotlin
  - RabbitMQ